What is Joint Venture:

 Disputes are one of the major problems that lead to various problems in the joint venture.
 In the corporate world, it is important to maintain relations.

-However, the organization should always analyze and compare the joint venture advantages and disadvantages before implementing.
+However, the organization should always analyze and compare the joint venture advantages and disadvantages before implementing it.